hearot/MICIO/README.md

 When both operands are harmonies, the result is a harmony containing all notes from both.
 When both operands are pauses, the result is a pause whose duration is the maximum of the two.

-The union operation can only be applied between songs that each contain exactly one `Step`.
 Mixing a harmony and a pause is not allowed!

 #### Examples